FabianHertwig/FabianHertwig.github.io/docs/_posts/2023-03-25-first-principles-thinking.md

 So what is first principles thinking and how can you become a first principles thinker?

-# What is first principles thinking
+# What is First Principles Thinking

-First principles comes from physics.
+First principles comes from philosophy and physics.
 There a first principle is a fundamental truth that can not be broken down any further.
 From this fundamental truth you can reason up and explain the processes that happen in physics.

 Elon Musk about his way of thinking at TED [^way_of_thinking_ted]:
 >  Well, I do think there's a good framework for thinking.
 It is physics.
 You know, the sort of first principles reasoning.
 What I mean by that is, boil things down to their fundamental truths and reason up from there, as opposed to reasoning by analogy.
 Through most of our life, we get through life by reasoning by analogy, which essentially means copying what other people do with slight variations.
 And you have to do that.
 Otherwise, mentally, you wouldn't be able to get through the day.
 But when you want to do something new,